Financial support for graduate students

 Student Support funds

 Students who experience unexpected financial hardship during their time at Hertford may apply for a grant from the college Student Support Fund.
-Grants are available to UK, EU and overseas undergraduates and graduates and are awarded termly on the recommendation of the Student Support Committee.
-The Student Support Committee meets each term in 3rd and 7th weeks.
+Grants are available to UK, EU and overseas undergraduates and graduates and are awarded termly on the recommendation of the Student Support Sub-Committee.
+The Student Support Committee meets each term in 3rd and 6th weeks.
 In a financial emergency an application may be considered between meetings.
-Please contact the College Office for further information.
+Please contact the Academic Office for further information.
 Application forms are available here.

 Hertford graduate students who undertake an OPAL language course with the Language Centre are eligible for a 50% reimbursement of the course fees upon successful completion.
 Please note that the examination entry fee is not reimbursed by Hertford.
 For information on these courses please see here.